 Reaching your 50s brings more life changes.
 Approaching retirement age may mean scaling back expenses i.e. you may have paid off your debts (house, car, other loans).
 Some people use life insurance policies to supplement their estate however, so you might want to double check the beneficiaries on your policy and add or remove any names that may have been overlooked before.

 By now you’re hopefully relaxing, spending time with family and friends and enjoying your golden years.
 Take a short break from the fun to check the beneficiaries on your policies.
 You may want to add your grandchildren to the list.

 Here’s to another year!

-No matter your age, making the right life insurance decisions could be important to your family’s financial future.
-Set aside some time every year or two to review your policy.
-It may not be the most fun way to spend an afternoon, but it could make a big difference in helping your loved ones carry on after you’re gone.
+No matter your age, you may want to set aside some time every year or two to review your policy.
+It may not be the most fun way to spend an afternoon, but it could make a big difference in the future.

 A version of this article was first published on 6 July 2017.
 It has been updated to reflect current Momentum Life products.

 Disclaimer: The information provided in this article is of a general nature only and does not take into account your personal situation or goals.
 You should consider whether the information is appropriate to your needs and seek independent financial advice, if required, to ensure an insurance product is suitable for you.

 Any product information is correct at the time this article was published.
 For current product information, please visit the Momentum Life website.